ruzzeldean/fitpro/README.md

 # FitPro

-An sport and fitness website (?) made with HTML, CSS, and Bootstrap 5.
+A sport and fitness website (?) made with HTML, CSS, and Bootstrap 5.

 Sofer lame.